Skip to main content

 Avoiding Door-to-Door Roofing Solicitation In Florida

 When approached by door-to-door roofers in Florida, exercising caution and following a well-informed approach is paramount.
-Always be sure to resist high-pressure sales tactics, take your time to make decisions, and know that reputable roofing companies follow the laws in place by Senate Bill 76, and will not solicit clients on a door-to-door basis.
+Always be sure to resist high-pressure sales tactics, take your time to make decisions.

 Obtaining multiple quotes and thoroughly reviewing contracts will help you make an informed choice.
 Protect your personal information and report any suspicious activity to relevant authorities.
 By adhering to these guidelines, you can safeguard your interests and ensure that you work with a reputable roofing contractor for your project, ultimately securing the safety and quality of your home's roof.

-If you’re in need of a roofing service and are in the market for a contractor with integrity, who is honest as well as trustworthy, be sure to hit the “Schedule an Inspection” button down below.
-RoofCrafters takes pride in our professionalism, and would never impede upon your peace at your own home until you decide to reach out to us.
-By scheduling your inspection with RoofCrafters, you’ll be met with the utmost respect from start to finish of your next roofing project!
+If you need a roofing service and are in the market for a contractor with integrity, who is honest as well as trustworthy, be sure to hit the “Schedule an Inspection” button down below.
+RoofCrafters takes pride in our professionalism, and would never impede upon your peace at your own home until you decide to reach out to us!

 Cassie Findley